idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/PINSFVMomentumDiffusion.md

 # PINSFVMomentumDiffusion

 This kernel implements the diffusion term of the porous media Navier Stokes momentum equation.
 This diffusion term represents a Brinkman-type viscous stress.
-This kernel may only be used with a superficial velocity variable.

 The incompressible approximation simplifies the expression of the stress tensor and the diffusion term is expressed in terms of the superficial velocity: